chikoYEAT/anime/README.md

 ## Contributing

-Contributions are welocmed, If you're interested in improving the Random Anime Extension, please submit your pull request.
+Contributions are welcomed, If you're interested in improving then please submit your pull request.

 Thank you for trying out the Random Anime Extension.
 Happy anime discovering!